alphagov/paas-developer-docs/docs/managing_users/user_lifecycle.md

 If the user is only leaving one project, but still needs access on the PaaS to work on other projects in other organisations, nothing more needs to be done.

-If the user no longer needs access to the Government PaaS, then the Org Manager should ask PaaS support to completely remove the user account.
+If the user no longer needs access to GOV.UK PaaS, then the Org Manager should ask us to completely remove the user account.